twitter/cloudhopper-commons/Readme.txt

 or FTPS URIs.
 If no username is provided, then this library will attempt to login anonymously with an empty password.
 If an anonymous login requires a password to be sent, then you'll need to manually include those in the URI such that "ftp://anonymous:pass@host".

-Also, after connecting, this library will immediately switch to both passive and binary modes.
+After connecting, this library will attempt to switch to passive mode by default.
+Unless the query parameter mode=active is added.
+Also, if the mkdir paramter is set to true, then the directories will be created if they don't exist.

+If the path starts with ~, then the path is relative to the directory we're put into once logged in.
+Otherwise, the path is relative to the root directory.